-Whether you are just starting to consider applying to law school or if you are just about ready to send off your application, you are probably going to have a lot of questions about the choices you have to make before you pick the right school for you.
+Whether you are just starting to consider applying to law school or if you have followed the application advice on NextAdvisor and are just about ready to send off your application, you are probably going to have a lot of questions about the choices you have to make before you pick the right school for you.
 Where do you start?
 How does the application process work?
 What do the admissions committees look for in your application?
 How can you make your application stand out?
 In this show, we round up the top authors of the books that address the admissions process to help you tackle the process from start to finish.
 Hear their tips and get some insight into how their books can help you get into your chosen school.

 - Ann K. Levine, author of The Law School Admission Game: Play Like an Expert